-Prague, Czech Republic – Central and Eastern European countries have seen their housing and real estate prices skyrocket over the past year.
+Prague, Czech Republic – Countries in Central and Eastern Europe have seen their housing and real estate prices skyrocket over the past year.

 According to Eurostat data, house prices increased by 4.2% annually in the fourth quarter of 2018 in both the EU and the Eurozone, as defined by the House Price Index – which measures the prices changes of all types of residential properties, both newly built and existing, bought by households throughout Europe.

 Czech Republic records third highest house prices hike in 12 months